mapikit/meta-system-docs/docs/api-docs/architecture/software-design.md

 sidebar_position: 1
 ---

-# Software Design Behind Meta-System
+# Meta-System's Design

 Meta-System was built from the ground up to be as extensible and modular as possible.
-If you strip all the extras and helpers built in, this software can be understood as a function-based flow executor.
+If you strip all the extras and helpers built in, this software can be understood as a function-based flow executor - a no-code engine.

 ## Theory